Size of the Universe Part 2

-As mentioned in Part 1, the shape of the universe is not known with absolute certainty, but we are going to assume it is spherical for the sake of argument.
+As mentioned in Part 1, the shape of theuniverse is not known with absolute certainty, but we are going to assume it is spherical for the sake of argument.
 Now, don’t shoot the messenger, but in regards to a hypothetical spherical universe, our spherical universe could also be said to be flat.
 Yes, you read that correctly.
 Ask any astrophysicist type what the shape of the universe is and they will likely answer your question only in terms of a shape that takes the dimension of time into consideration.
 Historically, there were only three shapes, a sphere, a flat two-dimensional surface, and a saddle, but new ones have been added, which I don't think I could explain if I did understand them.
 However, to the best of my understanding, the three aforementioned shapes are meant to depict all of space as a two-dimensional membrane, stretching in time: A universe that expands, only to collapse back in on itself, would be the sphere; one that expands forever would be the saddle; and one that halts to near zero expansion would be the flat surface. (rev 11/17/18)

 For the average person, though, who might be attempting to visualize the universe, my advice is to ignore such shapes.
 You might spare yourself a headache or two in the process.
 Suffice to say that gravitational fields warp space; they slow time, bend light and, of course, attract other objects.
 So it has long been postulated that gravity might have a large-scale effect on the entire universe.
 The question on the cosmologist's mind is whether or not gravity is strong enough to eventually overcome the force driving expansion: Or I suppose another way to pose the question is, how much will the force that is driving expansion weaken compared to gravity, which is itself constantly losing its grip as matter (on a cosmic scale) moves farther and farther apart?